 All individual files from pyFDA can be run using e.g.

-- Layout and some parameters can be customized with the file pyfda/pyfda_rc.py (within the install directory right now).
+Layout and some default paths can be customized using the file

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size pyfda-0.3.1.tar.gz (416.6 kB)||File type Source||Python version None||Upload date||Hashes View|